 Here’s the good news.
 We don’t need one more thing.
 We need to remember the one thing that holds everything else together.

-Done well, SEL is not a box to check or a program to add.
-It’s the umbrella—a way of being that sustains and connects everything else we care about: academic learning, well-being, justice, connection, and the future of our planet.
+That thing is Social and Emotional Learning (SEL).
+When embedded throughout the school experience with equity, SEL is not a box to check or a program to add.
+At IFSEL (Institute for Social and Emotional Learning), we use the metaphor of an umbrella (or plate or foundation or glasses.)
+SEL is a way of being that sustains and connects everything else we care about in schools: academic learning, wellbeing, justice, connection, and even the future of our planet.

-At IFSEL (Institute for Social and Emotional Learning), we’ve worked for years to deepen and refine this work, drawing from CASEL’s respected framework and competencies.
-These skills are contextual, dynamic, and relational.
+At IFSEL , we’ve worked for years to deepen and refine how this work can be woven throughout school communities.
+Drawing from CASEL’s respected framework and competencies, these skills are contextual, dynamic, and relational.
 They help communities address the very real challenges of inequity, trauma, disconnection, and change.

 But SEL isn’t just a list of skills.
 It’s an approach.
 It’s how we show up, how we listen, how we build trust, how we create belonging.
-It's not a liberal agenda; It’s a human framework for collective well-being—one that honors identity, lifts up voices, and equips communities to move through conflict, grief, and complexity with courage and care.
+It's not a liberal agenda; It’s a human framework for collective well-being; one that honors identity, lifts up voices, and equips communities to move through conflict, grief, and complexity with courage and care.

-This is the question we get all the time: We believe in SEL.
+We believe in SEL.
 We value it.
 But how do we make it real, sustainable, and community-wide?

-At IFSEL, we use the Whole Community Approach (WCA)—a model that helps schools embed SEL into the DNA of their culture.
+At IFSEL, we use a Whole Community Approach (WCA)—a model that helps schools embed SEL into the DNA of their culture.
 It’s not a checklist.
 It’s a living ecosystem.
 Think of it like a pie, where every slice is essential:

 Skills and Mindsets